sduquer/sduquer.github.io/_posts/2022-07-20-drone-ai-project.md

+<br /><br />
 The above video shows one of the first flights of the drone.

+##  Goals of the project

-The main goal was to build a quadcopter
+The main goal of this project which I started duting